-When this icon is displayed, type a user hard disk password.
+is displayed, type a user hard disk password.
 To type a master hard disk password, press F1.
-When the icon changes to the press F1.
-When the icon changes to the icon cha , press F1 again.
+When the icon changes to type the master hard disk password.
+To return to the icon , press F1 again.

 Tips on using the hard disk passwords: